Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 If the management committee determines that the key research institute’s operational planning and/or performance is poor, the situation shall be handled in accordance with one of the following provisions:

-If the supervisory committee determines that the key research institute’s operating performance is poor after deliberating over the key research institute’s performance report, the key research institute shall draw up an operations improvement plan within six months that addresses each operations item and submit this to the management committee for it to deliberate over.
-If the management committee approves the plan, the key research institute shall submit a copy to the university council for future reference.
+If the supervisory committee determines that the key research institute’s operating performance is poor after deliberating over the key research institute’s performance report, the key research institute shall draw up a plan for operation improvement within six months that addresses each operations item and submit the plan to the management committee for deliberation.
+If the management committee approves the plan, the key research institute shall submit it to the university council for reference.

 Article 47